openebs-archive/openebs-docs/docs/troubleshooting.md

 ---
 ------

-<font size="5">General guidelines for troubleshooting</font>
+<h1>General guidelines for troubleshooting</h1>

-Connecting Kubernetes cluster to MayaOnline is the simplest and easiest way to monitor OpenEBS resources and volumes.
-Logs of OpenEBS pods available at MayaOnline are helpful for troubleshooting.
+Connecting Kubernetes cluster to Kubera is the simplest and easiest way to monitor OpenEBS resources and volumes.
+Logs of OpenEBS pods available at Kubera are helpful for troubleshooting.
 Topology views of OpenEBS custom resources provide the live status which are helpful in the troubleshooting process.

 **Steps for troubleshooting:**

 - Join <a href="https://openebs.org/community" target="_blank">Slack OpenEBS Community</a>
-- Connect Kubernetes cluster to MayaOnline and observe the following
+- Connect Kubernetes cluster to Kubera and observe the following
   - Any alerts that may be relevant to the issue under troubleshooting
   - Logs that throw up any errors
   - Status of custom resources of OpenEBS volumes in the topology view